 Throughout it all, Simon has always been creating music, quietly at first, in a bedroom he shared with two sisters, then in garage bands, and finally in world class studios.
 Along the way, whispers of recognition appeared in Variety, The Hollywood Reporter, NME, Spin Magazine and IndieWire for his work with Julian Casablancas frontman for THE STROKES and accomplished filmmakers Mary Harron (ALIAS GRACE, AMERICAN PSYCHO), Anja Marquardt, a 2014 Berlin Film Festival-winner, Independent Spirit Award nominee, Hossein Keshavarz (DOG SWEAT) and Student Academy Award winner, Dennis Lee.

 And yet, Simon never formally studied music.
 At NYU he studied Political Science and Economics, in pursuit of a career in Foreign Diplomacy.
 But it wasn’t long before Simon's longstanding musical passion pulled him into the orbit of many like-minded musicians and artists.
 One of those kindred spirits was a struggling South Asian film student named M. Night Shyamalan (THE SIXTH SENSE).
-This became an immediate and inspiring friendship that led to countless hours brainstorming story ideas and even landing Simon a starring role in an early music video by the future blockbuster filmmaker.
-Simon also named Shyamalan’s production company, Blinding Edge Pictures - which remains to this day - and eventually Shyamalan commissioned Simon to write a song for Night’s first studio film, WIDE AWAKE (Miramax).
-The song never made it into the final cut of the film, but the process hooked Simon onto the unique collaborative bond between director and composer.
+This became an immediate and inspiring friendship that led to countless hours brainstorming story ideas and a starring role in an early music video by the future blockbuster filmmaker.
+Simon also named Shyamalan’s production company, Blinding Edge Pictures - which remains to this day - and eventually Shyamalan asked Simon to write a song for Night’s first studio film, WIDE AWAKE (Miramax).
+The song never made it into the final cut of the film, but the process hooked Simon onto the unique collaborative spirit between director and composer.

-As Simon’s collaborations picked up steam, he took another leap and became a founding partner in the NY/LA film fund, Atomic Features, which offered Simon the opportunity to produce the Lionsgate film, IMPERIUM, starring Daniel Radcliffe (HARRY POTTER) and Toni Collette (THE SIXTH SENSE).
+As Simon’s collaborations picked up steam, he took another leap and became a founding partner in the film fund, Atomic Features, which offered Simon the opportunity to produce the Lionsgate film, IMPERIUM, starring Daniel Radcliffe (HARRY POTTER) and Toni Collette (THE SIXTH SENSE).

 IMPERIUM marks Simon’s second collaboration with director, Daniel Ragussis, for whom Simon scored the film HABER, which premiered at the Telluride film festival and went on to win the National Board of Review Motion Picture Award.